 Investing in crypto assets can be a risky endeavor, but it also has the potential to be extremely profitable.
 If you're looking to gain direct exposure to the demand for digital currency, cryptocurrency is a good option.
 However, if you're looking for a safer but potentially less lucrative alternative, you can buy shares of companies with exposure to cryptocurrency.
 According to experts, the safest place to keep your cryptocurrency investment is in a cold wallet, an offline device that is not connected to the internet.

-It's no secret that cryptocurrency prices can be volatile.
+It's true that cryptocurrency prices can be volatile.
 Without any central authority to regulate them or any real assets that provide the basis of their value, the price of cryptocurrencies is determined by people's perception of their value.
 A single tweet from a celebrity or CEO can cause the price of Bitcoin to skyrocket or plummet by thousands of dollars.
 This volatility is precisely what makes cryptocurrency an attractive investment option.

 Cryptocurrencies are very different from conventional investments in the stock market and come with a high degree of risk.
 One of the most important legal considerations for any cryptocurrency investor has to do with how central authorities view cryptocurrency holdings.
 Ollie Leech, a learning editor at CoinDesk, a leading cryptocurrency news outlet, explains that Bitcoin operations are tied to a hash code, which is a unique string of letters and numbers associated with each individual investor.